j23414/mango-user-guide/gel_reference.md

 **acos**

-Uses the cosine value to get angle in radians
+Uses the cosine value to get angle in radians.

 ```
 print acos(0.5); // returns 1.047198